 The tailspot blenny (ecsenius stigmatura) is a popular inhabitant in many saltwater aquariums.
 They are found primarily in the Western Pacific oceans but has been incorporated into saltwater tanks around the world.
-Typically, the male blenny’s are brighter in color and have longer fins, while females who are in good health will appear to have larger bellies.
+Typically, the male blenny is brighter in color and has longer fins.
+Female blennies, which are in good health, will appear to have larger bellies.

-The fishes’ color can range from grey to a coppery-brown/orange with a blue-grey head.
-The tailspot blenny is one of the smaller species of blennies and is an overall easy-to-care-for fish, as it has a laid-back attitude and doesn’t require any special tank modifications.
+The fishes’ color can range from gray to a coppery-brown/orange with a blue-gray head.
+The tailspot blenny is one of the smaller species of blennies and is an overall easy-to-care-for fish.
+It has a laid-back attitude and doesn’t require any special tank modifications.

 |Scientific Name||Ecsenius stigmatura|

-When bringing a new fish into your aquarium, it’s important to know how to best care for it.
-The tailspot blenny doesn’t require a lot of special care but will benefit from a knowledgeable caretaker and a bit of love and attention.
-Generally, the tailspot blenny will live 2-5 years in captivity but can live longer under the right conditions and with the right care.
-You will need to provide some nice hiding places for them to retreat when they feel threatened.
+When bringing a new fish into your aquarium, it’s important to know how best to care for it.
+The tailspot blenny doesn’t require a lot of special care but will benefit from a knowledgeable caretaker and some love and attention.
+Generally, the tailspot blenny will live 2-5 years in captivity.
+However, it can live longer under the right conditions and with the right care.
+You will need to provide some nice hiding places for them to retreat to when they feel threatened.

-Don’t be surprised if it takes a week or so for them to build up confidence and start to explore their new home.
+Be aware that it can take a week or so for them to build up confidence before exploring their new home.
 It’s not uncommon for them not to be seen for the first few days after adding them to your aquarium.

-The tailspot blenny is known to eat a large amount of algae and will be happiest when introduced into an aquarium that already has a sufficient algae buildup will make them happy.
-Offer your Blenny plenty of vegetable matter should be offered to the blenny.
+The tailspot blenny is known to eat a large amount of algae.
+Introducing them into an aquarium that already has a sufficient algae buildup will make them happy.
+Offer your Blenny plenty of vegetable matter.
 This includes dried seaweed, algae flakes, and algae wafers that have been specifically formulated for marine fish.

-In the right conditions, filamentous algae can be grown on rocks and then rotated, switching with the rocks in the main aquarium to provide your blenny with a fresh source of algae to graze on.
-To anchor the algae to rocks and other objects in the tank, try using a rubber band to hold the culture in place.
+In the right conditions, filamentous algae can be grown on rocks and then rotated.
+Switch with the rocks in the main aquarium to provide your blenny with a fresh source of algae to graze on.
+To anchor the algae to rocks and other objects, try using a rubber band to hold the culture in place.

-Vitamin enriched brine shrimp and Mysis shrimp can be offered as a treat, but should not be given as the main staple diet because tailspot blennies need to have a vegetable-heavy diet.
+Vitamin enriched brine shrimp and Mysis shrimp can be offered as a treat.
+However, such shrimps should not be given as the main staple – tailspot blennies need to have a vegetable-heavy diet.
 Omega One freeze-dried brine shrimp is a good product and we have used this for many years.
 You can purchase it from Chewy.com.
 Here’s a link.

 Your blenny will need to be fed 2-3 small meals per day, depending on how much algae is in your tank.
 If your blenny is being underfed, he or she may begin to nip and pick at SPS corals and LPS corals, as well as clam mantles.

 The tailspot blenny is reef compatible and will do well with other non-aggressive fish.
-Tailspot blennies are bottom-dwelling fish and should not be housed with other bottom-dwellers or single blennies unless you plan to keep the blennies in a male-female pair.
-Although they are not aggressive, they can be territorial with others of their kind or other species who have a similar appearance.
+Tailspot blennies are bottom-dwelling fish.
+It is best not to house them with other bottom-dwellers or single blennies; unless you plan to keep the blennies in a male-female pair.
+Although not aggressive, they can be territorial with others of their kind or other species which have a similar appearance.

-If you want to house more than one blenny, do so in a large tank (50+ gallon) for the best chance of success.
+If you want to house more than one blenny, do so in a large tank (50+ gallons) for the best chance of success.
 Be sure to monitor your blennies for signs of unrest.
-It’s also best to avoid housing your blenny with larger, more aggressive fish, as the blenny is easily intimidated and may stop eating if he or she is scared.
+It’s also best to avoid housing your blenny with larger, more aggressive fish.
+This is because the blenny is easily intimidated and may stop eating if he or she is scared.

-The aquarium itself should be at least 20 gallons, but of course, the bigger the better – especially if your blenny will have tank mates.
-The tank should have a fitted lid, as this species has been known to jump out of their tanks.
+The aquarium itself should be at least 15 – 20 gallons, but of course, the bigger the better – especially if your blenny will have tank mates.
+The tank should have a tight-fitting lid, as this species is apt to jump out of their tank.
 The tank’s temperature should sit at 73-81 degrees Fahrenheit.
 The tank we have listed here is one of our favorites.
 It’s a 15 Gallon aquarium with filters and light built-in and perfect for smaller saltwater fish like Tailspot Blennies.

-The bottom of the tank should ideally be covered with a sand substrate in addition to a scattering of live rock for hiding, grazing, and resting.
-In the wild, tailspot blennies can be found in small crevices, so don’t be afraid to create tight-fitting spaces with your live rock.
+Cover the bottom of the tank ideally with a sand substrate.
+In addition to a scattering of live rock for hiding, grazing, and resting.
+Tailspot blennies are live in small crevices in the wild, so don’t be afraid to create tight-fitting spaces with your live rock.

-Although the tailspot blenny doesn’t need certain lighting conditions or water filtration systems, it does prefer calm water, so the use of a low-flow filtration system that leaves the water virtually undisturbed is recommended.
+Although the tailspot blenny doesn’t need certain lighting conditions or water filtration systems, it does prefer calm water.
+We recommend the use of a low-flow filtration system as these so not disturb the water too much.

-Ensure you have a fitted lid with these fish as they are expert jumpers and have been known to jump straight out of your tank and onto the floor.
+Fitting a lid to the tank is best practice; these fish are expert jumpers and have been known to jump straight out of their tank and onto the floor.
 Many fishkeepers have found their beautiful blenny laying dead on the floor.
-Many saltwater aquariums don’t have lids so it might be advisable in the first week to place a sheet of clear acrylic or plastic over the top until he is comfortable in his or her new surroundings.
+Many saltwater aquariums don’t have lids.
+It is advisable in the first week to place a sheet of clear acrylic or plastic over the top until he is comfortable in his or her new surroundings.

 There have been a number of cases of tailspot blennies mating in captivity.
 When this happens, the male will usher the female towards a small, pre-selected cave of his choosing.
-The female deposits her demersal eggs on the walls and ceiling of the cave, and once she is done, the male goes inside of the cave to quickly fertilize the eggs.
+The female deposits her demersal eggs on the walls and ceiling of the cave.
+Once she is done, the male goes inside the cave to quickly fertilize the eggs.

 Over a period of 4 or 5 days, the female might deposit several batches of eggs, all of which the male must fertilize.
 Until they hatch, he will guard them.
 The eggs hatch within 24-72 hours and once they do, keeping them alive can be a challenge.

-The eggs often need to be moved into a separate tank that has been set up specifically for rearing and has matching water parameters.
-Once the yolk sacs have been fully absorbed, the tiny fish will need a constant supply of food such as rotifers to help them grow and keep them healthy.
+At this point, it is best to move the eggs into a separate breeding tank.
+You set this up specifically for rearing and with matching water parameters.
+On full absorption of the yolk sacs, the tiny fish will need a constant supply of food such as rotifers, to help them grow and keep them healthy.

 Can a tailspot blenny solve my algae problem?